kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

     at         | 3.1.23-1        | unstable           | source, amd64, arm64, armel, armhf, hurd-i386, i386, kfreebsd-amd64, kfreebsd-i386, mips, mips64el, mipsel, ppc64el, s390x
     at         | 3.1.23-1        | unstable-debug     | source

-You'll be merging from debian unstable, which in this case is 3.1.23-1.
+You'll be merging from debian unstable, which in this example is `3.1.23-1`.

 ### Check existing bug entries